aya-prover/aya-dev/.github/README.md

 Aya is under active development, so please expect bugs, usability or performance issues (please file issues or create threads in discussions!).

-## Showcase
+## What to expect?

 + Dependent types, including pi-types, sigma types, indexed families, etc.
   You could write a [type-safe interpreter][gadt].
-+ De Morgan cubical type theory with generalized path types similar to a bounded cubical subtype.
-We plan to switch to Cartesian later.
++ Cubical type theory with generalized path types similar to a "bounded" cubical subtype.
+We plan to switch to Cartesian soon.
-  + Implementation prototype: [Guest0x0].
+  + Implementation prototype of De Morgan cubical: [Guest0x0].
   + Demonstration of higher inductive types: [3-torus] (three-dimensional torus!!).
 + Pattern matching with first-match semantics.
   Checkout the [red-black tree][rbtree] (without deletion yet).
 + Overlapping and order-independent patterns.
 Very [useful][oop] in theorem proving.
-+ A literate programming mode with inline code fragment support, inspired from [1lab].
++ A literate programming mode with inline code fragment support, inspired from Agda and [1lab].
-+ Binary operators, with precedence specified by a partial ordering (instead of a number, such as in Haskell or Agda) which is useful for [equation reasoning][assoc].
++ Binary operators, with precedence specified by a partial ordering (instead of a number like in Haskell or Agda) which is useful for [equation reasoning][assoc].
-+ A fairly good termination checker that does not assume predicativity.
++ A fairly good termination checker.
   We adapted some code from Agda's implementation to accept [more definitions][foetus] (which are rejected by, e.g. Arend).
 + Inference of type checking order.
 That is to say,